tasdikrahman/tasdikrahman.me/_posts/2019-09-12-ways-to-do-canary-deployments-kubernetes-traefik-istio-linkerd.md

 cover_image: '/content/images/2018/10/canary-release.png'
 ---

+**Update** I gave a quick lightening talk about the same talk @ DevopsDays India, 2019.
+The slides for which can be found below

+<script async class="speakerdeck-embed" data-id="0b063af43dd54ea794077749a347b58e" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>

 ### What canary can be

 Shaping the traffic in a way, so that we could direct a % of traffic to the new pods and promoting the same deployment to a full scaleout and gradually phasing out the older release.